GuildCrafts/core-vanilla-javascript/team_practice.md

 # Core Vanilla JavaScript - Team Practice

 A marathon of pair exercises in pure javascript.
 Capped with a final project.
+It's a good idea to cut your teeth on the [solo_study](solo_study.md) first before attempting these challenges.

 ### Exercism